If you have a disability

 Institutions can provide services and assessment adjustments for students who have disabilities and ongoing illnesses that affect their studies.
 However, they do not guarantee that applicants with a disability will be offered a place in a course.

-If you have a disability or ongoing illness that may disadvantage you during your studies, you can include this information in your application.
-Any information you provide will help the institution meet your education needs and will only be seen by disability services staff; it will not affect your application for admission.
+If you have a disability or an ongoing illness that may disadvantage you during your studies, we encourage you to include this information in your application.
+Any information you provide will not affect your application for admission; it will be seen only by disability services staff and will help the institution meet your education needs should you be offered a place in one of their courses.

-The support services and physical access may differ from institution to institution, but the services generally offered include: note takers, personal readers, examination provisions, assistance in the library, learning assistance, alternative assessment methods, and provision of academic material in alternative formats.
-Some institutions may provide parking for holders of RTA mobility access permits.
+Institutions may be able to provide note takers, personal readers, examination provisions, learning assistance, alternative assessment methods and academic material in alternative formats.
+Some institutions may provide parking for holders of Roads and Maritime Services Mobility Parking Scheme permits.